N1teshift/ittweb/docs/systems/scripts/field-references.md

 3. If not found, leaving the placeholder as-is

 _That script is not present in the current repository snapshot; follow `scripts/README.md` if a new resolver is added.
 For now most references remain unresolved because they point to base game data not in the modifications._

+## Source of Field Identifier Information

+The field identifier meanings were extracted from the Wurst source code:
+- `external/island-troll-tribes/wurst/utils/ToolTipsUtils.wurst` - Core tooltip utility functions
+- `external/island-troll-tribes/wurst/objects/items/*.wurst` - Item definitions showing field usage

+This information shows how the game developers used these field references in tooltips.